 Whilst the ideas in this report are simple and intuitive, they are not easy to do well.
 This report is useful for anyone interested in bringing to fruition ideas that help people with dementia.

 Everyone involved in long-term care will benefit from reading this report, including policymakers and ombudspeople, management, medical, care, recreational, and therapeutic staff.

 The final chapter is dedicated to True Doors and includes reviews by staff and family members of residents in long-term care in Australia, Europe and North America.

 They are very nice.
 They make the rooms seem much more personal and individual not so much like a hospital institution.
 They are also much more pleasing to look at and add artwork to the unit.
 Also the residents seem very pleased and take pride in their doors/rooms.

 – Member of staff | Bedford Campus, Northwood in Nova Scotia, Canada

 An explorative study on the added value of True Doors for residents of care homes.

-Help people to recognise and find their own doors.
+Help people to recognize and find their own doors.
 Increase privacy and sense of safety.
 Stimulate reminiscence and social interaction.
-Help elders feel at home, and energise staff with a beautiful workplace.
+Help elders feel at home, and energize staff with a beautiful workplace.